-- Verifies that the primary and the target standby databases are in the following states: - The primary database is enabled and is in the TRANSPORT-ON state. - The target standby database is enabled and is in the APPLY-ON state.
+- 1. Verifies that the primary and the target standby databases are in the following states: - The primary database is enabled and is in the TRANSPORT-ON state. - The target standby database is enabled and is in the APPLY-ON state.

 The broker allows the switchover to proceed as long as there are no errors for the primary database and the standby database that you selected to participate in the switchover operation.
-Errors occurring for any other standby databases not involved in the switchover will not impede the switchover.
+Errors occurring for any other bystander standby databases will not impede the switchover.

-2. Shuts down all instances except one.
+2. Shuts down all instances except one, if required.